AdobeDocs/commerce-events/src/pages/events/configure-commerce.md

 1. Copy the ID returned in the command output into the **Adobe I/O Event Provider ID** field in the Admin.

-1. Set the URL in the **Endpoint** field to either `https://commerce-eventing-stage.adobe.io` for Stage environments or `https://commerce-eventing.adobe.io` for Production environments.
+1. Set the URL in the **Endpoint** field to `https://commerce-eventing.adobe.io`.

    **Note**: You must [enable cron](#check-cron-configuration) so that Commerce can send events to the endpoint.

 1. Enter the merchant's company name in the **Merchant ID** field.
 You must use alphanumeric and underscores only.

-1. Enter the name of the workspace, such as Stage or Production, in the **Environment ID** field.
+1. In the **Environment ID** field, enter a temporary name for your workspaces while you are in development mode.
+When you are ready for production, change this value to a permanent value, such as **Production**.

 1. Click **Save Config**.